dylantyates/FileRenamer/README.md

 Pass the extensions you would like to support.

-## File Support

-Theoretically you could support any standard type of file but for right now the following are supported

 ## Requirements

 In order for this to work the following Excel document requirements are needed.